-With its close proximity to Los Angeles and Orange County, Wrightwood is the perfect place for a day trip or weekend adventure.
-There is always something to do, and whether it be camping, fishing, hiking or playing in the snow.
-Wrightwood is the perfect place to relax and just enjoy life.
+With its proximity to Los Angeles and Orange County, Wrightwood is the perfect place for a day trip or weekend adventure.
+There is always something to do, whether camping, fishing, hiking, or playing in the snow.
+Wrightwood is the perfect place to relax and enjoy life.

-Also known as the land of four seasons, this area of Southern California was originally inhabited by the Serrano Indians.
-As settlers moved in Wrightwood eventually evolved into a cattle ranch, and apple orchard, then finally into a popular mountain resort community.
+Also known as the land of four seasons, the Serrano Indians originally inhabited southern California.
+As settlers moved in, Wrightwood eventually evolved into a cattle ranch and apple orchard, then finally into a popular mountain resort community.

-For the more adventurous hiker, there are numerous trailheads that lead to various points of interests and features, such as Mt.
+For the more adventurous hiker, numerous trailheads lead to various points of interest and features, such as Mt.
 Baden-Powell, the Pacific Crest National Scenic Trail, and many of the other secret wonders that make up the Angeles National Forest, including places like the Bighorn Mine.

 History of the Big Horn Mine

 In the late 1880s, Charles “Tom” discovered a few specks of gold in a surface quartz vein while hunting for Big Horn Sheep.
-A tunnel was dug into the mountain and more gold was discovered.
-The Big Horn Mine was operational for about ten years but it ended up being too difficult to transport the ore from this remote location.
+A tunnel was dug into the mountain, and more gold was discovered.
+The Big Horn Mine was operational for about ten years, but it was too difficult to transport the ore from this remote location.
 In 1898 the mine was closed.

-n 1902 the Lowell and California Mining Company took control of the mine and built a wagon road up to the mine and installed an onsite stamp mill.
-The mine operated from 1903 till 1908 employing up to 50 workers at its peak.
-By the time the mine was closed tunnels had been dug into the mountainside and a little over $100,000 worth of gold had been mined.
+In 1902, the Lowell and California Mining Company took control of the mine, built a wagon road up to the mine, and installed an onsite stamp mill.
+The mine operated from 1903 till 1908, employing up to 50 workers at its peak.
+By the time the mine was closed, tunnels had been dug into the mountainside, and a little over $100,000 worth of gold had been mined.

-Today visitors can see the remains of the old wagon road, mine shafts, and also an old stamp mill, the Big Horn Mine is a cool place to check out.
+Today visitors can see the remains of the old wagon road, mine shafts, and also an old stamp mill; the Big Horn Mine is a cool place to check out.
 The main trail offers panoramic views of the surrounding mountains.
-The mine is definitely worth a look and the hike is an easy 4-mile round trip.
-The trailhead for Big Horn Mine is located at the Vincent Gap along Angeles Crest Highway.
+The mine is definitely worth a look, and the hike is an easy 4-mile round trip.
+The trailhead for Big Horn Mine is located at the Vincent Gap along with Angeles Crest Highway.

 Ziplines At Pacific Crest

-Located next to Mountain High Resort Ziplines At Pacific Crest is open during the summer season.
-They offer two zipline adventures the Canopy Tour and Mountain View Tour.
-Both ziplines let you dangle high above pine tree covered forest.
-The more advance line features a height of nearly 300-feet above ground.
+Located next to Mountain High Resort, Ziplines At Pacific Crest is open during the summer season.
+They offer two zipline adventures, the Canopy Tour and Mountain View Tour.
+Both zip lines let you dangle high above pine tree-covered forest.
+The more advanced line features a height of nearly 300-feet above ground.
 6014 Park Dr, Wrightwood, CA 92397. website.